 Best place for shopping: Orlando Premium Outlets on International Drive (there’s a Victoria Secret outlet, Saks Fifth avenue off fifth outlet and a New Balance factory outlet where runners are half of the price you pay in Canada).
 This is the newest and biggest outlet mall in Orlando.

-What other attractions in the area would you recommend, and for what age groups?
+What other attractions in the area would you recommend?

 [TTM tip: Be careful about the type of Fast Pass you buy if you buy onsite at Universal.
 Fast Pass salespersons don’t usually tell you the difference unless you specifically ask.
 The popular less expensive express fast pass only allows you to ride each ride once… so you can’t ride Harry Potter and the Forbidden Journey more than once!
 Believe me, you’ll want to go on at least twice!]